 Step 6: Support your knot

 Use sticks to support your knot a few centimeters off the ground.
 Preferably two v-shaped sticks will provide the ideal support and quick release when a target hits the mark.
+You can also check out our guide on how to make paracord duck call lanyard for more options.

 And more you can watch in below YouTube video: